Could It Be Myasthenia Pain or Something Else?

 I’m referring to myasthenia pain.
 I had extreme edema and weight gain from prednisone.
 Once I changed medication and was weaned off prednisone, I lost over 100 pounds with the help of diuretics.

 I sometimes yell out in pain when someone touches me.
-They would be so shocked about a simple touch.
-I don’t know if that part of the pain is from myasthenia or not.
-But I always thought it was either because of all the arthritic nerve pain or edema, which I still have.
+They are so shocked about a simple touch.
+I don’t know if that pain is from myasthenia or not.
+But I always think it is either because of my arthritic nerve pain or edema, which I still have.

 Is there a connection?

-Learning many other people have experienced myasthenia pain makes me wonder if some of the pain I have is because of myasthenia.
+I have learned that many other people experience myasthenia pain.
+It makes me wonder if some of the pain I have is because of my MG.
 That sure would explain things.
-I have had left arm pain for years now.
+Especially because I have had left arm pain for years now.

-At first, I thought I had laid on it wrong and maybe pinched a nerve when I slept.
-Mornings seemed to be when the pain usually was the worst.
-It would subside after a while until maybe the next morning or even a few weeks.
+At first, I thought I had slept on it wrong and maybe pinched a nerve.
+The pain was usually worse in the mornings.
+But it would subside after a while, and I would have some relief until the next morning.
+Sometimes the pain would go away for a few weeks.
 It always returned, though.

 As time went on, the pain in my left arm became worse and lasted longer.
-Still, I hadn’t connected it to myasthenia!
-I guess I’m a slow learner, but I never imagined the two could be associated.
+Still, I had not connected it to myasthenia!
+I guess I’m a slow learner, but I never imagined the 2 could be associated.

 Unable to use my arm